DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Introduction

 \subsection{Motivation}

+Faced with the dilemma of balancing noise suppression and subtle feature preservation, we are compelled to ask: Rather than attempting to suppress speckle noise at the image level, \textit{can we shift the focus of denoising to the feature level within the target detection framework}?
+In other words, can we \textit{\textbf{design a plug-and-play feature denoising module that can be seamlessly integrated into a target detection framework}}, thereby improving the detection accuracy of SAR targets?

-To address the challenge of accurately detecting targets in SAR images, inspired by traditional SAR image denoising methods, we propose DenoDet, a network that improves the performance of SAR target detection from the perspective of multi-subspace denoising in the frequency domain.
-Our motivation is to allow the network, aided by explicit frequency domain transforms, to pay more attention to preserving high-frequency information, such as small targets or detailed features, and to calibrate the convolutional network's bias towards low-frequency components.
-The underlying observation is that in the frequency domain, different frequencies correspond to structures of different scales, forming a natural multi-scale subspace representation, allowing us to explicitly adopt adaptive operations for subspaces of different frequencies.
-In addition, compared to spatial filtering, since frequency domain transforms, e.g., discrete cosine transform (DCT), are global transforms, features in frequency domain are not limited to local receptive fields, capturing a broader context to some extent.
+Our answer is affirmative.
+To address the challenge of accurately detecting targets in SAR images, we propose \textbf{DenoDet}, a network that \textbf{improves the performance of SAR target detection from the perspective of multi-subspace feature denoising in the frequency domain}.
+Our motivation stems from the desire to enable the network, through explicit frequency domain transforms, to prioritize the preservation of high-frequency information associated with small target features while calibrating the convolutional network's inherent bias towards low-frequency components.
+The key insight is that in the frequency domain, different frequencies correspond to structures of varying scales, naturally forming a multi-scale subspace representation.
+This allows us to explicitly adopt adaptive operations for subspaces of different frequencies.
+Furthermore, compared to spatial filtering, frequency domain transforms, such as the discrete cosine transform (DCT), are global in nature, enabling features in the frequency domain to capture a broader context beyond local receptive fields.